vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 ### ESXi Host Storage Requirements for vCenter Server Clusters <a id="storage"></a>

-ESXi hosts in vCenter Server clusters must meet the following storage requirements in order to be usable by a VCH:
+All ESXi hosts in vCenter Server clusters must meet the following storage requirements in order to be usable by a VCH:

 - Be attached to the datastores that you will use for image stores and volume stores.
 - Have access to shared storage to allow VCHs to use more than one host in the cluster.